jonathanhood/gradle-plugin-example/tutorial/4-making-unit-testable-plugins.md

 When this happens, the job of the task class is just to:

 1. Expose configuration to the user where necessary.
-2. Define a ``TaskAction`` handler.
+2. Define a ``@TaskAction`` handler.

 This is really nice.
-It's not such a big deal now that we can't unit test the implementation of the task itself because its job is so simple.
+It's not such a big deal now that we can't unit test the implementation of the task itself because its job is very simple.

 ## Testing the ``FileCreator``